Dhi13man/open_route_service/README.md

 [![open_route_service version](https://img.shields.io/pub/v/open_route_service.svg)](https://pub.dev/packages/open_route_service)

-An encapsulation made around [OpenRoute Service API](https://openrouteservice.org) for Dart and Flutter projects.
+An encapsulation made around [Openrouteservice API](https://openrouteservice.org) for Dart and Flutter projects.
 The package was created for the easy integration of the OpenRouteService API for generation of Routes and Directions on Maps, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation, routing Optimizations etc, using their amazing API.

-For more information about the API, view [Openroute Service API documentation](https://openrouteservice.org/dev/#/api-docs).
+For more information about the API, view [Openrouteservice API documentation](https://openrouteservice.org/dev/#/api-docs).

 ## Features